Our Research shows Veterinarians not taught vaccine safety in med school.

 I understand that BORTDELLA might be urged by many Vets so my advice is to please wait until your puppy is over 6 to 7 months old.

-3. To avoid overloading your puppy with vaccine adjunctive, Rabies Should be given BY ITSELF and not combined at the same with other vaccines.
+3. To avoid overloading your puppy with vaccine added adjunctive, Rabies Should be given BY ITSELF and not combined at the same with other vaccines.

 VACCINES WE GIVE PUPPY